How Bill Belichick, Bob Baffert Found Similar Success In Separate Sports

 During an interview with NBC’s Mike Tirico, Baffert revealed the one special trait he believes ties him and Belichick together: They don’t just get “good players.”
 They actually “know what to do with them.”

-All this success only further raises the bar, and right now, it’s sky-high for both men.
-But it has not stopped either one from seeking out yet another title.
+All this success only further raises the bar, and right now, it’s sky-high for both.
+But it has not stopped either one from seeking yet another title.

 “To me, it gets harder because it’s expected of you,” Baffert told Tirico.
 “You know, we expect Bill Belichick to win the Super Bowl every year.
 And they expect Bob Baffert (to win).
 And it’s difficult because they don’t know what the process was to get there.”